yuni-gnctrk/DSA210-termproject-yunusgencturk/README.md

 As a passionate follower of the Formula 1 World Championship, I always wanted a more competitive sport since most of the time the results can be gussed by the middle of the season.
 FIA(Federation Internationale de l'Automobile) tries new regulations so i wanted to see if it has a impact or not.
 In this study i aim to improve my data analaysis skills through modeling, visualization and analysis.

 ## Hypothesis
-Null Hypothesis 1 (H₀₁): The ATR regulations have a significant impact on the improvements of the teams.
+Null Hypothesis 1 (H₀₁): The ATR regulations doesn't have a significant impact on the constructor championship overall performances of the teams.

-Alternative Hypothesis 1 (H₁₁): The ATR regulations doesn't have a significant impact on the overall performances of the teams.
+Alternative Hypothesis 1 (H₁₁): The ATR regulations have a significant impact on the constructor championship improvements of the teams.

+Null Hypothesis 2 ($H_{02}$): The ATR regulations doesn't have a significant impact on the lap time improvements over different years.

+Alternative Hypothesis 2 ($H_{12}$): The ATR regulations have a significant impact on the lap time improvements over different years.

 ## Data Sources
 Race and Qualifying Lap Times Data: For every race and qualifying session the data of the aravage pace and fastest lap for both drivers of every team is recorded: www.statsf1.com